jyap808/g0bin/README.md

 g0bin is a client side encrypted pastebin.
 The server has zero knowledge of pasted data.
 Data is encrypted/decrypted in the browser using 256 bits AES.

+Demo: http://g0bin-demo.appspot.com/ (modified to run on Google App Engine using the Datastore API)

 g0bin is a Go port of [0bin](https://github.com/sametmax/0bin/) (written in Python).
 0bin in turn is an implementation of the [ZeroBin](https://github.com/sebsauvage/ZeroBin/) project (written in PHP).
 [These diagrams](http://sebsauvage.net/wiki/doku.php?id=php:zerobin#how_does_it_work) best describe how the encryption and decryption process works.

 This project was created mostly as a Go learning exercise through converting a project I use often.
 It also serves as a great sample project in Go since it only uses the standard library.